 DIRECTOR OF OPERATIONS

 A native of Arnprior, ON and graduate of the Durham College Sports Administration program, Sean originally joined the CCHL in 2015 as Operations Manager, and is now in his fourth season with the league.
-He is responsible for management of league operations, with main focuses on team compliance, roster management, and overseeing the leagues communications department.
+He is responsible for management of league operations, with main focuses on team compliance, roster management, league discipline, and overseeing the leagues communications department.

 He also acts as Director of Game-Day Operations for HEO Midget AAA, Director of Hockey Operations for the CCHL2, and oversees the Spring Central Development Hockey League (CDHL).

 VICE PRESIDENT – TEAM INFORMATION